Application of Stochastic Modeling to Analysis of Photometric Reverberation Mapping Data: Methodology

 Let $\mathbf{y}$ be a vector comprised of all the light curves, either the combined $\cb$- and $\lb$-band light curves or the one $\lb$-band light curve.
 We model $\mathbf{y}$ as

-where $\mathbf{s}(t)$ is the underlying variability signal with zero mean~(e.g., $c(t)-\overbar{c}$ in $\cb$-band) and covariance matrix $S$,\footnote{The entries of $S_{ij}$ are simply the values of the covariance function $S_{ij}=S(\dt_{ij})$, so we have used the same symbol for both.} $\mathbf{n}$ is the measurement uncertainty with covariance matrix $N$, and $L$ is a $x\times K$ matrix where $x$ and $K$ are the number of light curves and total number of data points in $\mathbf{y}$, respectively.
-In particular, for the two--band model, $L$ has entries of $(1,0)$ for the $\cb$-band data points, and $(0,1)$ for the $\lb$-band data points, while for the one--band model $L$ is a vector of all ones.
-The linear coefficients $\mathbf{q}$ are the light curve means, including contributions from $\overbar{c}$, the mean of $l(t)$, and host galaxy light and narrow line flux ($u_{cb}$/$u_{lb}$).
+where $\mathbf{s}(t)$ is the underlying variability signal with zero mean~(e.g., $c(t)-\overbar{c}$ in $\cb$-band) and covariance matrix $S$,\footnote{The entries of $S_{ij}$ are simply the values of the covariance function $S_{ij}=S(\dt_{ij})$, so we have used the same symbol for both.} $\mathbf{n}$ is the measurement error with covariance matrix $N$, and $L$ is a $x\times K$ matrix where $x$ and $K$ are the number of light curves and total number of data points in $\mathbf{y}$, respectively.
+In particular, for the two-band model, $L$ has entries of $(1,0)$ for the $\cb$-band data points, and $(0,1)$ for the $\lb$-band data points, while for the one-band model $L$ is a vector of all ones.
+The linear coefficients $\mathbf{q}$ are the light curve means, including contributions from $\overbar{c}$, the mean of $l(t)$, and the host galaxy light and narrow line flux ($u_{cb}$ and $u_{lb}$).